Quasinormal modes and excitation factors of Kerr black holes: Discussion of results

 \subsection{Behavior of \acrlong{QNM} trajectories in the complex plane}

-From Figs.~\ref{fig:scalar_qnm},~\ref{fig:electromagnetic_qnm} and \ref{fig:gravitational_qnm}, we can look for patterns in scalar, electromagnetic and gravitational \gls{QNM} frequencies, respectively.
-We see that for most of the $m \geq 0$ ``ordinary'' \glspl{QNM} (solid lines), their real part of the frequencies increase monotonically from $a = 0$ to their maximal values as $a \to 1$, while their imaginary part of the frequencies become less negative (i.e., longer damping times $\tau \equiv -1/\mathrm{Im}\;\omega$), also monotonically.
-Though there are some notable exceptions to this, which will be discussed later in Sec.~\ref{subsubsec:crossing}.
+From Figs.~\ref{fig:scalar_qnm}--\ref{fig:gravitational_qnm}, we can look for patterns in scalar, electromagnetic, and gravitational \gls{QNM} frequencies, respectively.
+We see that, for most of the $m \geq 0$ ``ordinary'' \glspl{QNM} (solid lines), their real part of the frequencies increases monotonically from $a = 0$ to their maximal values as $a \to 1$, while their imaginary part of the frequencies becomes less negative (i.e., longer damping times $\tau \equiv -1/\mathrm{Im}\;\omega$), also monotonically.
+There are some notable exceptions to this, which will be discussed later in Sec.~\ref{subsubsec:crossing}.
 For $m < 0$ ordinary modes, the trajectories are tangent to their positive $m$ counterparts at $a = 0$.
 Their trends with increasing $a$ are, however, less obvious.
-Usually for $m = -\ell$ modes, the real part of the frequencies become smaller and the imaginary part of the frequencies become more negative (i.e., shorter damping times) with increasing $a$, while for modes with lower $|m|$, the trends are completely opposite.
+Usually for $m = -\ell$ modes, the real part of the frequencies becomes smaller and the imaginary part of the frequencies becomes more negative (i.e., shorter damping times) with increasing $a$, while for modes with lower $|m|$, the trends are completely opposite.